incshaun/ModTool/README.md

 - Unity can't deserialize fields of \[Serializable\] types that have been loaded at runtime.
 This means that a Mod can't use fields of its own serializable Types in the inspector.
 Serializable types that aren't loaded at runtime and are part of the game do work.
 - Mods have to rely on the game's project settings.
 This means mods can not define their own new tags, layers and input axes.
 The created Mod exporter includes the game's project settings
 - Supports Unity 2019.4 and up
+- Noted an issue, apparently with calling Instantiate within a script in the mod.
+May need to be managed by calling outside of the mod.

 ## Acknowledgments